 The amount or rate set out in column 2 of item 3 of Schedule 1 is prescribed as the amount or rate of an advanced deposit which may be payable under section 18 of the Act in the circumstances set out opposite those amounts or rates in column 1 of that item.

-[Regulation 6 amended by Gazette 30 September 1994 p.
+[Regulation 6 amended in Gazette 30 Sep 1994 p.
 4983.]

-7. “Suitably qualified person” defined (section 28)
+7. Meaning of “suitably qualified person” (section 28)

 For the purposes of section 28 of the Act —

-“suitably qualified person” means a medical practitioner within the meaning of the Medical Act 1894.
+suitably qualified person means a medical practitioner within the meaning of the Medical Act 1894.

-8. Information or details to be included in a complaint (section 66 (1) (d))
+8. Information or details to be included in a complaint (section 66 (1)(d))